openworm/openworm_docs/docs/Projects/muscle-neuron-integration.md

 The literature will be mined for scientific papers with ion channel data, which will be fed to the ChannelWorm pipeline.
 Inside the pipeline, data are extracted from the papers by various means, including digitization of figures.
 These data are then used to construct ion channel models.

 Each ion channel model is simulated and, depending on its performance in a set of validation tests, takes one of two paths.
-If the model passes validation, it is stored in the project's database (OWMeta) for later use.
+If the model passes validation, it is stored in the project's database (owmeta) for later use.
 Otherwise the model fails validation, and is used as input for the optimization package.
 After tuning a model's parameters to the literature values, the model is updated, simulated, and passed to the validation phase again.
 This loop of modeling, validation and optimization may take several runs before a model passes.

-Once the ion channel models are successfully validated and stored in the OWMeta database, they can be incorporated into cellular models in both the Muscle Model and c302 (Neuron) subprojects.
-In each of these sections - OWMeta database, Muscle Model and c302 - there are corresponding validation tests that ensure the integrity of their respective components.
+Once the ion channel models are successfully validated and stored in the owmeta database, they can be incorporated into cellular models in both the Muscle Model and c302 (Neuron) subprojects.
+In each of these sections - owmeta database, Muscle Model and c302 - there are corresponding validation tests that ensure the integrity of their respective components.
 The validation tests will employ a similar approach in each subproject, and will be written using the same framework.

 ### Tracking progress